 - Every fall and throughout the year, they run radio/TV ads, post billboards, and buy Google ads to advertise their schools.
 I can’t imagine how expensive that must be, but I also can’t imagine tax payers being okay with a public school doing the same.

 - They offer fewer services overall; I have yet to come across an online school who employs a teacher-librarian or has a publicly accessible online library.
 Some seem to have a “virtual library” embedded in their learning management system, or LMS, but there was no information I could find on what actual resources or databases were provided or recommended.
-I wonder if anyone is even thinking about how well the resources they DO provide are working for their students’ needs.
+I wonder if anyone is even thinking about how well those resources are working for their students’ needs.

 With that said, I do think online learning can work, and can be the right fit for many students.
 It can be done well…but I suspect to run an online school well is at least as expensive as running a public school well.
 (I haven’t researched this, so I have no idea if I’m right.)
 And that isn’t a popular view of education funding.